What are the Early Symptoms and Signs of Parkinson’s Disease?

 The diagnosis of Parkinson’s disease is based on a combination of the symptoms and signs mentioned above.
 The diagnosis should always be made by a doctor who is familiar with Parkinson’s disease, preferably a neurologist.

-A rough online tool that asks you to elicit the symptoms and signs of Parkinson’s disease can be accessed by pressing the button below.
+A rough online tool that asks you to elicit the symptoms and signs of Parkinson’s disease is available on this website: here.
 Please note that this is only given as a memory aid, and this calculator should not be used to diagnose Parkinson’s disease by itself.
-If you have any of the aforementioned symptoms, visit a neurologist in person.
+If you have any of the symptoms mentioned above, visit a neurologist in person.

 Dr. Kharkar is a Neurologist, Epilepsy specialist & Parkinson’s disease specialist in Mumbai, Maharashtra, India.